-Functional foods have a wide variety of potential applications segments.
-Important categorizes of the functional food market are carotenoids, dietary fibers, fatty acids, mineral, prebiotics, probiotics and vitamins.
-In 2018, function foods with benefits to cardiovascular health was the dominate application segment8.
+Functional foods have a wide variety of potential application segments.
+Important categories of the functional food market are carotenoids, dietary fibers, fatty acids, minerals, prebiotics, probiotics, and vitamins.
+In 2018, functional foods with benefits to cardiovascular health were the dominant application segment8.

 Dividing functional foods by product type, dairy products represented the largest market share in 2018.
-Popular diary functional foods include yogurts, milk drinks and enhanced spreads.
-The market share of bakery and cereal functional foods is expected to increase by 2025 as companies cater to the consumer demand for functional snacks foods8.
+Popular dairy functional foods include yogurts, milk drinks, and enhanced spreads.
+The market share of bakery and cereal functional foods is expected to increase by 2025 as companies cater to the consumer demand for functional snack foods8.

 - Editorial, Functional Foods.
 European Journal of Clinical Nutrition.
 2010; 64:657-659. doi:10.1038/ejcn.2010.101.